This is one of the longest-running film music e-zines providing hundreds of CD reviews over the years.

 So, there you go.
 A rather eclectic set of releases and scores to consider as is often the case.
 It is not by any means exhaustive but hopefully can provide some listening enjoyment for a few new scores in this transitioning time.

-Film Music Review is pleased to announce an association with this extensive site
+Film Music Review is pleased to announce its association with this extensive site

 and recommend it for your viewing:

-Here are some of the articles reprinted from Film Music Review:
+Here are some of the articles by Roger Hall reprinted from Film Music Review:

 –Aaron Copland talks about Film Music